mzgol/grunt-ng-annotate/README.md

                     expand: true,
                     src: ['f.js'],
                     ext: '.annotated.js', // Dest filepaths will have this extension.
-                    extDot: 'last',       // Extensions in filenames begin after the last dot },
+                    extDot: 'last'        // Extensions in filenames begin after the last dot }
             ],
         },
         app3: {